mikeryu/collegebowl-scoreboard/README.md

 ### Scoring

+Scoring now requires two-key combination based on the common gaming movement keys (WASD).

-- `a`: increment the score for the LEFT team by 1 *and* reset the timer.
+- Hold `a`: "select" the LEFT team as the team to modify the score for (indicated by score box color change).
+- Hold `d`: "select" the RIGHT team as the team to modify the score for (indicated by score box color change).
-- `s`: increment the score for the RIGHT team by 1 *and* reset the timer.
+- `w`: increment the score of the selected team(s) by 1.
-- `z`: decrement the score for the LEFT team (use for correcting mistakes).
-- `x`: decrement the score for the RIGHT team (use for correcting mistakes).
+- `s`: decrement the score of the selected team(s) by 1.

-### Turn (Left/Right) Indicator Controls
+### Claim (Left/Right) Indicator Controls

-These controls are available to you as an additional control in case the "claim" of the teams over questions switches and you wish to indicate the switch manually.
+These controls are available to you as additional controls in case the "claim" of the teams over questions switches and you wish to indicate the switch manually.

 - `[`: enable the LEFT team indicator (does nothing if already enabled).
 - `]`: enable the RIGHT team indicator (does nothing if already enabled).